Bee’s eye view of 2015 election manifestos

 What about the Scottish National Party?

-You may well ask, there is a big blank column in the table, they make no proclamations on any of the issues considered here.
+You may well ask, why is there a big blank column in the table.
+They make no proclamations on any of the issues considered here.
 The SNP manifesto says this:-

 “SPECIES PROTECTION